Vibram FiveFingers Bikila Review Facts

 These shoes are some of Vibram’s lightest

 .
 Weighing in at about 12oz for a pair or only 6oz for a single men’s shoe in Size 10.
-The low weight is ideal for runners looking to be svelte while still feeling every contour of the running surface.
 Another added benefit to barefoot shoes is the ability to easily pack into any small area.
 Runners will hardly know these shoes are in their bag due to the minimal weight.

 As stated, the polyamide upper provides great breathability even on the longest runs.
 Polyamide is designed in a way that allows for ample movement of air in and out of the shoe.
 Additional mesh panels make the foot feel even less constrained.
 The hallmark of a good Vibram barefoot shoe is breathability.
 The Bikila’s certainly do not disappoint on this front.